-A conservation report is often required when applying for planning permission on protected or historic structures.The report may also form part of an application for funding.
+A conservation report is often required when applying for planning permission on protected or historic structures.This report may also form part of an application for funding.
 It forms a record and assessment of a building or structure, a conservation report is an essential tool in planning and carrying out any works proposed to a building or structure.
 A conservation report can contribute significantly to the ongoing well-being of a building or structure by ensuring that problems are addressed appropriately and that potential problems are avoided.

 Why choose Sweeney Architects?

-At Sweeney architects we are passionate about the preservation of our buildings and our heritage.
+At Sweeney Architects we are passionate about the preservation of our buildings and our heritage.
 We strive to provide a comprehensive detailed report which enables the client to make an informed decision in connection with the protected structures.
 We also have a grade three architect on staff.

-When do you need a conservation report?.
+When do you need a conservation report?

 A conservation report is often required when applying for planning permission on protected or historic structures.
-It can also form part of a appliction for funding through the local planning authority and the Irish Heritage Council.
+It can also form part of a application for funding through the local planning authority and the Irish Heritage Council.

 What are the advantages of having a conservation report?

 A conservation report is the principal document used to assess the problems and needs of an individual building and to detail a strategy for addressing them.
-To better understand the building or structure a conservation report will draw together many different types of information.
+To better understand the building or structure, a conservation report will draw together many different types of information.
 From the in-depth understanding gained in this process of drawing together information, an informed conservation strategy can be developed and outlined.